I get this question a lot: “I can’t trade the Emini because I’m not in the US time zone. What are the best markets to trade?”

-US markets do dominate (and drive) the rest of the world
+But the US markets dominate (and drive) the RoW

 I’m sure I’ll offend plenty of non-US traders with this statement.
 Maybe you’re in Mumbai or Hong Kong or Seoul and you’re proud of your local economy, your leading bluechips and your stock market.
 And you’d respond by saying that your stock market goes it own way – regardless of what happens in the US.